 The general elements of assault by auto are that that the defendant (1) was the operator of the motor vehicle; (2) that they drove recklessly or engaged in reckless conduct; (3) which caused an accident; and (4) and an injury resulted.
 However, under the New Jersey law, the charge can vary in severity or “degree” depending on all other factors surrounding the incident.

-- Assault by Auto Disorderly Persons Offense – this results when the victim sustained “bodily injury” or minor injury.
+Assault by Auto Disorderly Persons Offense – this results when the victim sustained “bodily injury” or minor injury.
+A disorderly persons offense is punishable by up to 6 months in jail and $1,000 fine.

-- Third Degree Assault by Auto – it is a third degree offense is the victim suffered serious bodily injury from a DWI related accident.
+Third Degree Assault by Auto – it is a third degree offense is the victim suffered serious bodily injury from a DWI related accident.
+A conviction can lead to a 3 to 5-year prison sentence in addition to any penalties associated with a conviction for DWI.

-- Second Degree Assault by Auto – the charge is upgraded to a second degree crime if the DWI related accident took place within a school zone.
+Second Degree Assault by Auto – the charge is upgraded to a second degree crime if the DWI related accident took place within a school zone.
+Second degree crimes have a presumption of incarceration, which means even if you have no prior criminal record you are subject to time in prison.
+The sentencing range for second degree crimes in New Jersey is 5 to 10 years.

 Linden NJ Assault by Auto Lawyer